Climate change will have ‘pervasive effects’ on economy, Bank of Canada deputy governor says

-Canada’s economy is already taking a hit from global warming, including more frequent droughts and forest fires plus a burst of carbon-tax induced inflation, a top Bank of Canada official says.
+Canada’s economy is already taking a hit from global warming, including more frequent droughts and forest fires plus a burst of carbon-tax-induced inflation, a top Bank of Canada official says.

 “Climate change and actions to address it will have material and pervasive effects on Canada’s economy and financial system,” deputy governor Timothy Lane said in a speech in Montreal Thursday.